-Whether you want to kick back on the sofa and watch some TV, lose yourself in some music, whip yourself up a cracking meal or just relax in the garden with your family, your home needs to be somewhere that you can be yourself, where you can take momentary respite from outside distractions.
+Whether you want to kick back on the sofa and watch some TV, lose yourself in some music, whip yourself up a cracking meal, or just relax in the garden near your fire pits with your family, your home needs to be a place where you can be yourself.
+It should be a place where you can take momentary respite from outside distractions.

 Worryingly, not everyone’s home is a place of refuge.
 Sometimes people can dread returning home because of certain things that make living there so difficult.